survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 assert(add(1, 1) === 2);
 ```

-If you run `node ./add.test.js`, you should have the same situation as before.
-A good test runner would pick up the wanted tests and run them like this. [globbing](https://www.npmjs.com/package/glob) would be one way.
+If you run `node ./add.test.js`, you shouldn't see any output.
+Try breaking the test or the code to get an assertion error.
+A good test runner is able to pick up the wanted tests and run them like this. [globbing](https://www.npmjs.com/package/glob) is another way.

-Fortunately, people have written a lot of good test runners and frameworks, so you don't have to do this yourself.
-Particularly [Jest](https://www.npmjs.com/package/jest), [Mocha](https://www.npmjs.com/package/mocha), and [tape](https://www.npmjs.com/package/tape) are good starting points.
+People have written a lot of good test runners and frameworks, so you don't have to do this work yourself.
+Particularly [Jest](https://www.npmjs.com/package/jest), [Mocha](https://www.npmjs.com/package/mocha), and [tape](https://www.npmjs.com/package/tape) are decent  starting points.

 It's good to understand that unit tests cover functionality from the developer perspective.
 These small assertions can be used to define a low-level API. **Test Driven Development** allows you to shape the implementation as you figure out a proper specification for your API.